mattmakai/fullstackpython.com/source/content/pages/13-meta/02-change-log.markdown

 ## 2015
 ### May
+* New page on the super broad topic of [Data](/data.html) with Python.
+  Eventually it'll link to all sorts of data topics such as analysis, visualization and processing.
 * New page on [Enterprise Python](/enterprise-python.html).
 A bit op-ed-ish perhaps, but I think it captures some of the spirit of the open source ecosystem with regards to Python for enterprise software development.